What to Expect from Mediation with John Tweedy

 Although the Courts require mediation as a step in the process of bringing your case to trial, mediation itself is a voluntary, problem-solving process.
 The reason the courts order mediation is that you are the expert on your own life, knowing more about the dispute than a judge will ever know.
 The information you bring to the mediation process gives you the power to craft a solution that may be better than anything a court might decide.

 But if it were so easy to use information to arrive at solutions, we would not need courts to begin with!
 In the real world, people are in serious conflict over what is “true”.
 They are wracked with emotions, wounds, and scar tissue over what has happened in the past.
 They have very differing perspectives on how to move forward.
+Power dynamics between them can result in very unequal bargaining positions.
 And some may be worried about their physical and emotional safety in the mediation itself.
 These realities of human conflict make it very hard for the parties to access fully the information they have, and so their dispute escalates into litigation.
-Mediation addresses this problem by creating an environment where the information is available, emotions are managed productively, and parties feel safe to express themselves freely and openly.
+Mediation addresses this problem by creating an environment where the information is available, emotions are managed productively, bargaining power is equalized, and parties feel safe to express themselves freely and openly.

 As mediator, I begin by listening closely to you in a separate, safe environment.
 You are free to share the information most important to helping me understand why you came to the mediation.
 This sharing of information is completely confidential.
 I ask each mediation participant how much of what they have told me I can share with the other side.
 The answer can be all, some, or none.
 Furthermore, the entire process is confidential and protected from anyone outside of it, and nothing you say or hear can be used later on in court.
 So you don’t have to worry about “saying the wrong thing.”